Skip to Main Content

 When should you get a 6-month CD?

-A six-month CD is great for someone who needs to keep money safe – and untouched – for a term of six months as CDs have early withdrawal penalties.
-This should be money that you can’t afford to lose.
+A six-month CD is great for someone who needs to keep money safe – and untouched – for a term of six months, as CDs have early withdrawal penalties that could cost you a good amount of the interest you’re trying to earn if you pull your money out early.
+Money you put in a CD should be money that you don’t need to access but also money that you can’t afford to lose.
 You might consider investing some of your money in riskier, higher-yielding investments such as stocks, provided you can afford the risk because such investments can earn much more than an FDIC- or NCUA-insured CD with a guaranteed APY.
 But you could also lose all of your money in an investment.

-For those times when you’re unsure about when you’ll need access to your money, a high-yield savings account at an FDIC-insured bank is always a smart place for your money.
-Just make sure you’re within the FDIC’s guidelines and following the FDIC’s rules
+For those times when you’re unsure about when you’ll need access to your money, a high-yield savings account at an FDIC-insured bank is likely a smarter place for your money.
+Just make sure you’re within the FDIC’s guidelines and following the FDIC’s rules.

 Determining if a CD should be part of your portfolio depends on what you’re trying to accomplish.
 Probably the most important is the time horizon of the specific dollars in question.
 Since CDs offering the highest rates typically have an early withdrawal penalty, it’s key to be clear on when you need the money.
 Time horizon, plus the interest rate and penalty comparison between short- and long-term will be your determining factors. — Sean Mason, Investment Advisor Representative, Fresno Financial Advisors